Tax Benefits for Education

 Box 5: Scholarships or grants: This box contains the sum of all scholarships and/or grants Ohio University administered and processed for the student's account during the calendar year.
 Scholarships that pay for tuition (qualified scholarships) as well as for housing and other expenses (non-qualified scholarships) will be included in this amount.
 Tuition waivers and payments received from third parties that are applied to student account for educational expenses are also included in this box.

 Box 6: Adjustments to scholarships or grants for a prior year: Adjustments in scholarship amounts related to scholarships reported in a previous year are included in this box.
 This amount may affect the amount of any allowable tuition and fees deduction or education credit you may claim for the prior year.

-Box 8: A check in this box indicates that you are or have been enrolled at Ohio University at least half-time (6 hours or more) for at least one quarter during the calendar year.
+Box 8: A check in this box indicates that you are or have been enrolled at Ohio University at least half-time (6 hours or more) for at least one semester during the calendar year.

 Box 9: This box will be checked if you are a student enrolled in a program leading to a graduate-level degree.

 Box 10: This box is not used by Ohio University so it will be left blank.